 Do Pinterest’s results show up for any kind of keywords?

 This article is long, yet I only managed to give you the basics of what you need to know about Pinterest SEO.
-You can get your entire strategy for SEO on Pinterest set with my Pinterest SEO Traffic secrets course.
+You can get your entire strategy for SEO on Pinterest set with my Pinterest course.

 Don’t leave this page without notes about the changes you need to apply to your Pinterest account.

-There is definitely something you could improve in your profile title or bio, in your board titles and descriptions.
+There is definitely something you could improve in your Pinterest page title or bio, in your board titles and descriptions.

 You could also analyze some of your main keywords in Google search results.
-If you see Pinterest boards or even specific pins showing up, there is a chance you could also leverage your Pinterest SEO efforts to get more space in the Google SERP.
+If you see Pinterest boards or even specific pins showing up, there is a chance you could also leverage your optimization efforts to get more space in the Google SERP.

 Did you find this post useful?
 Save THIS PIN to your Pinterest Marketing board on Pinterest to check it later again.